neongreen/artyom.me/empathy-consequentialism.md

 What I also remember is why I held this position.
 It wasn't conceived as a way to get easy money – rather, it was a reaction to my dad's answer to the same question.
 To be more precise,

-  * first I randomly asked my dad whether ne'd agree to experience pain for money if later it was erased from nir memory
+  * first I randomly asked my dad whether he'd agree to experience pain for money if later it was erased from his memory

   * then dad said “of course not”

-  * and only then I decided that a) dad was stupid and didn't have any arguments against it, b) wasn't even a consequentialist, and c) but I wasn't like nem, and I would agree, because hey, easy money
+  * and only then I decided that a) dad was stupid and didn't have any arguments against it, b) wasn't even a consequentialist, and c) but I wasn't like him, and I would agree, because hey, easy money

 This bit is important.
 I didn't randomly think “getting tortured could be a good way to make money, I wish somebody offered that deal to me”; I had to decide that in order to maintain consistency.
 In reality I *thought* that anybody who wouldn't agree was stupid, but I wasn't wishing “oh if only somebody would come and offer me this choice”.